to Aim For When Writing

 #6 - My fee entitles you to only

-one critique of the chapters you send me.
-However, I am
+one critique of the chapters you send, plus a quick look through

-happy to answer any questions you might have.
-Each page will have
+I am happy to answer any questions you might have.
+Each page will

-comments, suggestions, and if neeed, examples that explain how
+have comments, suggestions, and if needed, examples that explain

 - Requiring me to rewrite sections